Unity Catalog best practices

 Configure a Unity Catalog metastore

-Each metastore is configured with a root storage location that can be used for managed tables.
-You need to ensure that no users have direct access to this managed storage location.
+If you choose to create a metastore-level managed location, you must ensure that no users have direct access to it (that is, through the cloud account that contains it).
 Giving access to this storage location could allow a user to bypass access controls in a Unity Catalog metastore and disrupt auditability.
-For these reasons, you should not reuse a bucket that is your current DBFS root file system or has previously been a DBFS root file system for the root storage location in your Unity Catalog metastore.
+For these reasons, your metastore managed storage should be a dedicated bucket.
+You should not reuse a bucket that is also your DBFS root file system or has previously been a DBFS root file system.

-External locations and storage credentials allow Unity Catalog to read and write data on your cloud tenant on behalf of users.
+External locations allow Unity Catalog to read and write data on your cloud tenant on behalf of users.
+External locations are defined as a path to cloud storage, combined with a storage credential that can be used to access that location.

 A storage credential encapsulates a long-term cloud credential that provides access to cloud storage.
 For example, in AWS you can configure an IAM role to access S3 buckets.